Siemens and Valeo Partnership gives a Boost to Electric Cars' Powertrain Systems

-FREMONT, CA: Siemens and Valeo announce partnership to provide high-voltage powertrains for electric cars which include hybrids, plug-in hybrids and full electric vehicles.
+FREMONT, CA: Siemens and Valeo announce a partnership to provide high-voltage powertrains for electric cars which include hybrids, plug-in hybrids, and fully electric vehicles.

 Siemens is an electrical and electronic manufacturing company and Valeo is an automotive manufacturing company that proposes innovative products and systems that contribute to CO2 emissions reduction and improved vehicle performance.
 The partnership aims to produce innovative and affordable high-voltage components and systems for an entire range of electric vehicles.

 With the electric vehicle components market expecting to grow with a compound annual growth rate of more than 20% by 2020, the latest partnership aims to become one of the stronger players in the fast-growing market of automotive electrification.

 Valeo will contribute its high-voltage power electronics business which includes 200 of its employees, and which is part of the Powertrain Systems Business Group (PTS).
 Siemens will contribute its E-Car Powertrain Systems Business Unit, employing around 500 people.